Menu

 Richard Becker, Club Director, does a great job sending out birthday greetings and anniversary acknowledgements to our members throughout the year.
 He will also send a get well or sympathy card to members who are in those situations.
 If you know of a member who is ill, in the hospital or has suffered a loss, please let him know.
 Richard: 1944rlb@gmail.com We want to show our support through our Circle of Caring.

-Some of our members are unable to attend meetings and events due to mobility or transportation issues. *If you would like to assist by offering a ride, please let us know.
+Some of our members are unable to attend meetings and/or events due to mobility or transportation issues. *If you would like to assist by offering a ride, please let us know.

 *We have started an outreach to members who might want a visit at their home or a health care facility. **If you would like to volunteer, let Len know.